 19. Invest in Digital Advertising

 Digital advertising is still an obvious growth channel for SaaS startups.
-With 3 billion users online predicted by 2021, your audience is on the social media.
+With 3 billion users online predicted by 2021, your audience is on social media.

 Your online marketing team should be data-driven experts in social media advertising as well as search engine marketing.